paulllee/dotfiles/README.md

 ## dotsync

-After installing, you will have access to a nifty app to sync your dotfiles with new remote changes.
+I provided an app to one-way sync from remote to your local dotfiles via `dotsync -s`.
-View `dotsync -h` for more help.
+View `dotsync -h` for more information.